Counties Impacted

 As a main east-west corridor in Missouri’s Bootheel, U.S. Route 412 carries more than 6,000 vehicles a day.
 Currently, the existing four-lane upgrades end near Cardwell, Missouri, and U.S. 412 returns to a two-lane road.

-To plan for future capacity improvements, the Missouri Department of Transportation is launching an Environmental Study.
+To plan for future capacity improvements, the Missouri Department of Transportation launched an Environmental Study.
 This 20-mile section of U.S. 412 extends from Route AC near the Arkansas border to just east of Route Y near Kennett, Missouri.
 The exact project limits for the project will be set once the Environmental Study is complete.

 The study will examine options for increasing capacity, as well as the impact of those options.
 This is the first step in the eventual upgrade of U.S. 412 from two lanes (one lane in each direction) to four lanes (two lanes in each direction).